History of OECD in Timeline

 1952: OEEC Focuses on Economic Issues

-In 1952, following the end of Marshall aid, the OEEC shifted its focus to economic issues.
+Following the end of Marshall aid in 1952, the OEEC shifted its focus to addressing economic issues.

-1954: End of Free Territory of Trieste's Membership
+1954: Free Territory of Trieste merged with Italy

-In 1955, René Sergent became the Secretaries-General of OEEC.
+In 1955, René Sergent became the Secretary-General of the Organisation for European Economic Co-operation (OEEC), succeeding Robert Marjolin.

-In 1957, the coordinating role of the OEEC was challenged after the Rome Treaties established the European Economic Community and Euratom.
+In 1957, the OEEC's coordinating role faced challenges after the Rome Treaties established the European Economic Community and Euratom.

-In 1958, a European Nuclear Energy Agency was established in response to Euratom.
+In 1958, the European Nuclear Energy Agency was established within the OEEC in response to Euratom.

 On 14 December 1960, the Convention on the Organisation for Economic Co-operation and Development was signed.

-1960: René Sergent ends term as Secretaries-General of OEEC
+1960: René Sergent's term as Secretary-General of the OEEC ends

 In September 1961, the OECD officially superseded the OEEC, consisting of the European founder countries of the OEEC, with the additions of the United States and Canada.